SpenceKonde/DxCore/README.md

 ### As of 1.3.3, SerialEvent is removed
 SerialEvent was an ill-conceived mess.
 I knew that when I added support for it, but I didn't know that the mess had already been deprecated; when I heard that it was, I wasted no time in fully removing it.

+### Oh, and -Wall (compile warnings) are enabled no matter what you choose in the preferences
+The IDE defaults to "none", and te majority of users go through life unaware that they have this critical source of debugging information turned off.
+Warnings should be opt-out, not opt-in.
+Almost every time I see a warning, it's a latent bug that impacts behavior in an unwanted way.
+It's mighty handy to have the compiler tell you where your bugs are.
+The core and the libraries included are free of things that generate warnings - if you ever get a warning from a core file or included library which is not a `#warning`, that is a bug and should be reported as a github issue.
+Warnings are a good thing to keep enabled, running with warnings disabled is just making life harder for yourself; since most people using Arduino are unaware of that setting, the core is improved by ensuring that they are always shown.

 ## Instruction Set Enhancements (AVRe/AVRe+ vs AVRxt)
 The classic AVR devices all use the venerable `AVRe` (ATtiny) or `AVRe+` (ATmega) instruction set (`AVRe+` differs from `AVRe` in that it has hardware multiplication and supports devices with more than 64k of flash).
 Plain `AVR` is very old, and very few devices still in production use it - it didn't support parts with over 8k of flash (no jump/call) nor a bunch of other normal functions.
 The few production parts that use it (like the tiny15) also had a bunch of other functions dropped.
 In practice, AVR has meant `AVRe` or `AVRe+` for most of it's life.
 Modern AVR devices (with the exception of ones with minuscule flash and memory, such as the ATtiny10, which use reduced core `AVRrc` which drops many of the more complicated instructions), use the latest iteration of the AVR instruction set: `AVRxt`.
 This adds no new instructions (unlike `AVRxm`, the version used by the XMega devices, which added 4 combined read-write instructions for accessing SRAM. (which I think doesn't include peripheral registers, which takes out all the use cases for it that I can think of), but a small number of instructions have improved execution time, (and one has slower execution time).
 This distinction is unimportant for 99.9% of users - but if you happen to be working with hand-tuned assembly (or are using a library that does so, and are wondering why the timing is messed up), this could be why: